MarcoKuehne/essex_summer_school_qta/README.md

 *Day 5 - July 15*

--	**Lecture**: What are dictionaries and how can we validate them?
+-	**Lecture**: What can we do with dictionaries and how can we validate them?
 Sensitivity and specificity.

 -	**Lab**: Categorizing texts using off-the-shelf and home-made dictionaries.